-Next January, during the annual SIHH 2013 trade show, the Italian watchmaking brand Officine Panerai will officially introduce its new Panerai Luminor Submersible 1950 Amagnetic Titanium (Ref.
-PAM389) automatic watch.
-Although being their first attempt at making a timekeeper possessing antimagnetic properties, the new member of the Luminor Submersible collection offers a pretty much impressive scale of resistance to magnetic fields of whole 40,000 A/m.
+At the annual SIHH 2013 trade show, the Italians have officially introduced their Panerai Luminor Submersible 1950 Amagnetic Titanium (Ref.
+PAM389) automatic diver.
+Despite being their first attempt at making a timekeeper possessing antimagnetic properties, the new member of the Luminor Submersible collection offers an impressive level of resistance to magnetic fields of whole 40,000 A/m.

 The feat becomes possible thanks to the special structure of its body that features a lightweight titanium “hull” with an internal “Faraday cage” made of purified soft iron.
 The cage protects the in-house Panerai P.9000 automatic caliber from numerous magnetic fields emitted by your fridge, the engine of your car and even that fancy new iPad with retina display that you are holding in your hand at this very moment.